UAW Agreement Sponsored Project FAQs

 Expand section Introduction

-We anticipate that the total impact on active (in-flight) grants and contracts will be approximately $17M over the next 2½ years.
+We anticipate that the total impact on active (in-flight) grants and contracts will be approximately $20 million over the next 2½ years.

 Expand section Currently Active Sponsored Projects

-As you work to identify the gap and sources of funding to cover the gap, be aware that the timing of salary increases under the UAW contracts for GSRs and Postdoctoral Scholars will result in mid-year adjustments to salary.
-Specifically, the first salary increase for GSRs and Postdoctoral Scholars will occur in April, 2023 (impacting budgets for FY 23 which ends in June).
-Salary increases will occur in October each year thereafter, so grant budgets will need to be calculated so as to incorporate these increases which occur partway through the fiscal year.
+The timing of salary increases under the UAW contracts for GSRs and Postdoctoral Scholars will result in mid-year adjustments to salary.
+Specifically, the first salary increase for GSRs and Postdoctoral Scholars occurred in April 2023 (impacting budgets for FY 23 which ends in June).
+Salary increases for GSRs and Postdoctoral Scholars will occur in October each year thereafter, so grant budgets will need to be calculated to incorporate these increases which occur partway through the fiscal year.

 Salary increases for Academic Researchers will occur on July 1 of each year.